MIG217/MIG217.github.io/content/post/2025-04-16-memory-reasoning-and-planning-of-language-agents.md

 ### HippoRAG: Bringing Human-Like Memory to LLMs

-HippoRAG (Gutiérrez et al., 2025) simulates this memory mechanism by building a similar structured index for RAG systems.
+HippoRAG (Gutiérrez et al. 2025) simulates this memory mechanism by building a similar structured index for RAG systems.
 Its workflow is divided into two phases: